Androgyny in fashion: The 1980s

-Annie Lennox was known for her androgyny in the 1980s.

 Continuing into the 1980s, the rise of avant-garde fashion designers like Yohji Yamamoto challenged the social constructs around gender.
 They reinvigorated androgyny in fashion, addressing gender issues.
 This was also reflected in pop culture icons during the 1980s, such as David Bowie and Annie Lennox.

 Power dressing for women became even more prominent within the 1980s which was previously only something done by men in order to look structured and powerful.
 However, during the 1980s this began to take a turn as women were entering jobs with equal roles to men.
 In the article "The Menswear Phenomenon" by Kathleen Beckett written for Vogue in 1984 the concept of power dressing is explored as women entered these jobs they had no choice but to tailor their wardrobes accordingly, eventually leading the ascension of power dressing as a popular style for women.
 Ostensibly this demonstrated women's desire to be seen and valued for their mental abilities rather than their physical appearance.
 The complexity of 1980s power dressing, however, is reflected in film with movies like "Working Girl" where power-dressing is central to the plot, but even so, the heroine is portrayed as having softer and gentler style than her villainous boss.

 Androgynous fashion made its most powerful debut of the 1980s through the work of Yohji Yamamoto and Rei Kawakubo, who brought in a distinct Japanese style that adopted a distinctively gender ambiguous theme.
 These two designers consider themselves to be very much a part of the avant-garde, reinvigorating Japanism.
 They followed a more anti-fashion approach, deconstructing garments in order to move away from the more mundane aspects of Western fashion of the time.
 This led to more gender-friendly garment construction in Western fashion in the 1980s.
 Designers like Yamamoto believe that the idea of androgyny should be celebrated, as it is an unbiased way for an individual to identify with one's self, and that fashion is purely a catalyst for this.

 Also during the 1980s, Grace Jones, a famous singer and fashion model, startled the public with her gender-thwarted appearance.
 Her androgynous style derivative of power dressing and her eccentric personality inspired many.
 She has become an androgynous style icon for modern celebrities.
 This was controversial, but led to a rise of unisex designers in the 1990s, and the androgynous style was widely adopted by many.